2026 Guide

-- 1.No license is required to practice life coaching in Arizona — life coach certification is voluntary but strongly recommended
+• 1.No license is required to become a certified life coach in Arizona — certification is voluntary but strongly recommended for credibility

 Life Coach Certification in Arizona: What You Need to Know